 Partnership firms in India can be divided into two categories namely, registered partnership or unregistered partnership.
-Registered partnership firms are those firms having a certificate from registration the Registrar Firms.
-All other partnerships that do not have a registration certificate would be classified as an unregistered partnership firm.
+Registered partnership firms are those firms having a certificate registration from the Registrar of Firms.
+All other partnerships that do not have a registration certificate would be classified as unregistered an partnership firm.